-REMARK 14.
+Remark 14.
 It is of the greatest importance that the old currency should be fixed at a certain value, or there will be danger of its infecting the future paper; besides, we want to raise it to a point that will make it approach nearer to an adequate medium.
 I have chosen the resolution of March, '80, as a standard.
-We ought not, on any account, to raise the value of the old paper higher than forty to one, for this will give it about the degree of value that is most salutary: at the same time that it will avoid a second breach of faith, which would cause a violent death to all future credit.
-A stable currency is an idea fundamental to all practicable schemes of fi-It is the duty and interest of the public to give nance. stability to that which now exists; and it will be the interest of the bank, which alone can effect it, to cooperate.
+We ought not, on any account, to raise the value of the old paper higher than forty to one, for this will give it about the degree of value that is most salutary; at the same time that it will avoid a second breach of faith, which would cause a violent death to all future credit.
+A stable currency is an idea fundamental to all practicable schemes of finance.
+It is the duty and interest of the public to give stability to that which now exists; and it will be the interest of the bank, which alone can effect it, to co-operate.
 I have not mentioned the amount of the annuity to be paid by Congress, because I have not materials to judge what quantity of paper money now exists; since it will be necessary to take all the State emissions into the calculation.
-I suppose (including State emissions) there may be about four hundred millions of dollars of the old standard, and about four millions of the new.
-This will give us, in specie-value, about fourteen mil-
+I suppose (including State emissions) there may be about four hundred millions of dollars of the old standard, and about four millions of the new.1 This will give us, in specie-value, about fourteen millions of dollars.

-I It is impossible too soon to make some arrangement that will enable Congress to put a stop to the further emission. lions of dollars.
 This is what the bank is to become answerable for, and what the public is to pay, by an annuity of thirty years, with two per cent. interest.
 This annuity would amount to six hundred and eleven thousand three hundred and thirty-three and one third dollars, for which funds are to be provided.

-By a rough calculation, I find that the bank would gain, in the thirty years, about three millions of dollars. on the simple footing of interest; and that it will, at different periods, have more public money in its posesssion than it will be in advance at others; so that, upon the whole, the sum it will gain in interest will be for the loan of its credit to the public, not of any specific sum of cash.
+By a rough calculation, I find that the bank would gain, in the thirty years, about three millions of dollars, on the simple footing of interest; and that it will, at different periods, have more public money in its possession than it will be in advance at others; so that, upon the whole, the sum it will gain in interest will be for the loan of its credit to the public, not of any specific sum of cash.
 Besides, the interest of the bank may gain a very considerable sum by the purchases it may make of the old paper at its current value, before the influence of this plan has time to bring it back to the point at which it is intended to be fixed.
-It is the obvious interest of the United States to concur in this plan, because, by paying three millions of dollars in interest to the bank, more than it would have to pay to the money-holders, agreeably to its present engagements, it would avoid a new breach of faith, fix its circulating medium increased in value more than one half, render the taxes more productive, and introduce order into its finances, without which our independence is lost.
+1 It is the obvious interest of the United States to concur in this plan, because, by paying three millions of dollars in interest to the bank, more than it would have to pay to the money-holders, agreeably to its present engagements, it would avoid a new breach of faith, fix its circulating medium increased in value more than one half, render the taxes more productive, and introduce order into its finances, without which our independence is lost.
 It will also have only about two thirds of the funds to establish for this plan that are required by the act of March, '80, to discharge the new bills; it will, of course, reserve a large balance toward the current expenses, which is no insignificant consideration.